-Lohri is here and we can't wait to indulge our winter food cravings by gorging on all dishes of the delicious festive fare.
+Lohri 2021 is here and we can't wait to indulge our winter food cravings by gorging on all dishes of the delicious festive fare.
 As we all know, the festival of Lohri is all about getting together with family around the holy bonfire post sunset, dancing to the beats of the dhol, and enjoying a scrumptious feast.
 Foods like til (black sesame seeds), gajak, gur (jaggery), peanuts and popcorn are fed to the fire as part of the harvest ritual.
 This festival is celebrated with great fervour across India, even though it is typical to Punjabis.
 Lohri is linked to Winter Solstice - the shortest day and the longest night.
 It, in fact, marks the end of winters and the onset of spring.

-Here are 8 things you probably didn't know about Lohri:
+Lohri 2021: Here are 8 things you probably didn't know about Lohri:

 1. The Meaning of TilohriLohri actually comes from the word ‘Tilohri' i.e. ‘til' meaning sesame and ‘rorhi' meaning jaggery/gur.
 Eventually, the festival was just referred to as Lohri.
 These two traditional foods are associated with the festival as “they are both believed to cleanse the body from within, bringing renewed energy for the new year,” says Dr. Manoj K. Ahuja.
 That's why foods like jaggery, gajak, til ki chikki are offered to the fire as a way of paying gratitude to nature's bounty, and also eaten on this day.

 2. The Significance of the BonfireWondering why the act of feeding food to the holy fire assumes great significance on Lohri?
 The bonfire symbolises Lord Agni, the God of Fire.
 That's why people offer various kinds of food items to the fire to seek blessings, prosperity and happiness from Lord Agni.

 3. Walking Around the Fire